ripx80/brave/log/Readme.md

 Principles

-- dont log in libs, return errors
+- dont log in libs, return errors or handle them not log them in libs
 - But I have a hight level lib and I must log.
 Then use interfaces!
-(The package level logger anti pattern)
-- Use a save method to exit and respect the defer calls (log.Panic/log.Fatal)
+- Use a save method in main to exit and respect the defer calls (dont use log.Panic/log.Fatal)
 - dont have dependencies at compile time in your core libs for logging (interface to the rescue)
 - One place to set logger settings
+- Use structured logs to query them
+- No warning log level: Nobody reads warnings, because by definition nothing went wrong.

 ## Task description

-[Go] Improve fearlessly logging principle
+[Go] Improve logging principle
-We believe that improve the logging mechanism in fearlessly (https://appsgit.bethel.jw.org/o11n/fearlessly) decouple dependency to a special logging lib. it will reduce dependencies in our core code and increase the maintainability and will improve our understanding of a good principle to log in core libs.
+We believe that improve the logging mechanism decouple dependency to a special logging lib. it will reduce dependencies in our core code and increase the maintainability and will improve our understanding of a good principle to log in core libs.
 We are done if we implement a general logging interface which implements different logging libs (logrus).